-This section applies only to student respondents.
-Employee respondents are not subject to this section and may be placed on administrative leave pursuant to the University's policies and/or collective bargaining agreements during the pendency of a Title IX grievance process.
+Employee Respondents may be placed on administrative leave pursuant to University policies and/or collective bargaining agreements during the pendency of a sex-based misconduct grievance process.
+Administrative leave can only begin after a formal complaint has been filed against the Respondent and is meant for non-emergency situations.